nishgowda/Mini-FS/README.md

 curl --X localhost:3000/close
 ```
 **Note:** Also curl the *clear* url for a worker when finished to clear the  worker server so you can keep runnning the tests without overlapping the data.

+## TODO:
+- Fix docker bugs
+- Add support for rebalancing
+- Add caching support for files
+- Create tests for Windows operating system

+## Contributing
+Any contributions are more than welcome!
+Just leave a pull request and if it passes tests and checks out we can merge.
+Ideas to start off with can be found in implementing one of the items in the TODO list.